 Cathy Walker – Student Insight and Experience Officer North West (she/her)

-My time with the TUSA began as a student representative, then as Campus President, now I am the Student Insight and Experience Officer at Cradle Coast Campus.
+My time with the TUSA began as a student representative, then as Campus President, and now I am the Student Insight and Experience Officer at Cradle Coast Campus.

 I enjoy supporting students through their University journey and am very passionate about student representation at Cradle Coast.